-Investment advisery platform: Broker-dealer sales representatives are increasingly also RIA employees offering various advisory programs.
-Acting as an investment adviser raises additional investor protection usues for an RNDIP program, as investment advisers are held to a standard of "acting an a lient's best interest" rather than merely determining the "suitability" of a particular investment.
-While the RIA standard is more akin to a bank "fiduciary standard," it still ulimately allows disclosures to cure conflicts.
+Investment advisory platform: Broker-dealer sales representatives are increasingly also RIA employees, or dual-hatted employees, offering both brokerage products and various advisory programs.
+Acting as an investment adviser raises additional investor protection issues for an RNDIP program, as investment advisers are held to a fiduciary standard, which is higher than the best interest standard applicable to broker-dealers.
+While the RIA standard is more akin to a bank "fiduciary standard," it still ultimately allows disclosures to cure conflicts.

-Several key sales practice issues arise from mese dual employee arrangements (where employees are employed by both a broker-deal r and an RIA).
-The most important is the threshold issue of whether an investment ad isom program is in the client's best interests, as compared with meeting the client's needs threagl a brokerage transaction.
-In making this determination, the dual employee should consider achiev's needs and objectives along with the higher costs associated with investment advisory products.
+Several key sales practice issues arise from these dual employee arrangements (when employees are employed by both a broker-dealer and an RIA).
+The threshold issue is in what capacity the dual employee is acting.
+If the individual is acting as an associated person of a broker-dealer, the individual must comply with Regulation Best Interest and must consider all types of accounts offered by the financial professional (i.e., both brokerage and advisory accounts) when recommending an account.
+In making this determination, the dual employee should consider a customer's needs and objectives as well as any potential higher costs associated with investment advisory products.

-The second potential sales practice concern is whether the specific investment advisory program recommended by the dual employee is appropriate for the client given the broad range of offerings and associated compensation schemes.
-These product platforms can range from a less expensive wrap account, where a client directs the spection of investments from a finite list of mutual funds, to a higher cost managed account that graces the dual employee full investment discretion over the client's portfolio.
-In many instances, the bank's customer may be significantly better off with a diversified low cost index mutual fund or ETF than an investment advisory program with layers of advisory and fund fees.
+The second potential sales practice concern is whether the specific investment advisory program recommended by the dual employee is appropriate for the customer given the broad range of offerings and associated compensation schemes.
+These product platforms can range from a less expensive wrap account, when a customer directs the selection of investments from a finite list of mutual funds, to a higher cost managed account that grants the dual employee full investment discretion over the customer's portfolio.
+In many instances, the bank's customer may be significantly better off with a diversified low-cost index mutual fund or ETF than an investment advisory program with layers of advisory and fund fees.